sematext/docs/docs/dashboards/chart-builder.md

 ## Style

 In the style tab, you configure what the chart looks like.
 You can select bar, line, area and point charts.
-In addition to chart type, you can choose a color from the palette and group color scheme.
+In addition to the chart type, you can choose a color from the palette and group color scheme.
 The main goal of a group color scheme is to determine the colors of the series from the same group.
-When you group metric by `os.host` as a result you get a couple of series.
+When you group metrics by `os.host` as a result you get a couple of series.
 Each series can get a different color.

 ![Chart builder styles](../images/dashboards/chart-builder-styles.png)

-A very important feature in the styles tab is "Stacked" option.
+A very important feature in the styles tab is the "Stacked" option.
 When you select the checkbox data of a given series is stacked.
 This is very useful for area and bar charts.
 Below you can see a comparison of stacked and non-stacked bar charts.